Yuantian013/E2GAN/README.md

 You can find the architectures in the log file search.log .

 ## Train from scratch the discovered architecture
-To train from scratch and get the performance of your discovered architecture, run the following command (you should replace the architecture vector following "--arch" in the script with candidate architectures that have highest rewards in the exploitation stage in search.log):
+To train from scratch and get the performance of your discovered architecture, run the following command (you should replace the architecture vector following "--arch" in the script with best-performing candidate architectures in the exploitation stage in search.log):

 ```bash
 cd eval